betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 development.
 In August 1969, the uncrewed Russian probe Zond-7 guided by an Argon-11S<sup>[62]</sup>
 digital computer completed the first fully successful Russian circumlunar mission.

-There were four on-board computers on an Apollo mission.
+In all, there were four on-board computers on an Apollo mission.
 There were two AGC's, one each in the CM and LM.
 The LM also had a backup computer called the *Abort Guidance System (AGS)*<sup>[63]</sup> that was designed to be used only for aborting from a lunar landing.
 The Saturn booster had its own computer called the